moritzkoerber/ensemble_machine_learning_comparison/4_report/Assignment-w-xgboost-tuning.md

 ```

 ## Task
-Create the learning task:

 ```r
 task <- makeClassifTask(id = "fitness.tracker", data = df, target = "classe")
 ```

 ## Resampling
 I chose to use a nested cross validation strategy with a 5-fold inner cross validation and a 3-fold outer cross validation.
-The evaluation of the tuned learners is performed by 5-fold cross validation in the inner cross validation:
+The evaluation of the tuned learners is performed by 5-fold cross validation.

 ```r
 rdesc.inner <- makeResampleDesc("CV", iters = 5)
 ```

-The best parameter combination is then evaluated against the remaining fold of the 3-fold outer cross validation:
+The best parameter combination is then evaluated against the remaining fold of the 3-fold outer cross validation.

 ```r
 rdesc.outer <- makeResampleDesc(method = "CV", iters = 3)